sambacha/refarch-kc-ms/README.md

 # KC Solution Microservices

-This repository includes a set of sub projects to implement the different microservices and funtions to support the simulation of container shipment as introduce by [this main repository](https://github.com/ibm-cloud-architecture/refarch-kc).
+This repository includes a set of sub projects to implement the different microservices and functions to support the simulation of container shipment as introduce by [this main repository](https://github.com/ibm-cloud-architecture/refarch-kc).

 This repository addresses the implementation of the yellow boxes in the figure below: